dverstandig/4180-Smart-Alarm-Clock/README.md

 Dylan Verstandig\
 Jacob Lattie\
-Peter Nguyen\
+Peter Nguyen

 ## Project Overview

-The Smart Alarm Clock is a responsive user interface for quickly recieving information about your day.
+The Smart Alarm Clock is a responsive graphical user interface for quickly recieving information about your day.
 Powered by a Raspberry Pi 3 and developed with Alexa Voice Services, the Smart Alarm Clock will keep you prepared.

-### Gallery
+## Gallery

-Insert Images
+Insert Images.
+NEED TO GET THEM OFF OF RPI

 ## Hardware and Software

-# Hardware
+### Hardware

 ```
 Raspberry Pi 3